Anjlo/AFrame-Additions/Spawner/README.md

 ## Usage

-This component spawns an obj model based on which entity you append it to.
+This component spawns an entitiy based on the entity you append it to.
 (I use cursor in my demo)

-<script src="../path/spawnerobj.js"></script>
+spawnerstatic.js spawns per click, whereas spawnerconstant.js creates a continuous flow on mousedown till mouseup.

-<a-entity cursor="fuse: true; maxDistance: 1.5;" geometry="primitive: ring; radiusInner: 0.00; radiusOuter: 0.02" material="color: black" position="0 0 -2" spawner="model: ../images/manatee.obj; on: mousedown, touchstart; color: grey"></a-entity>
+spawnerobj.js spawns obj models.

 ## Attributes